OWASP/AppSecEurope2017/sponsoring.md

 OWASP Appsec Europe 2017 provides sponsors with exclusive access to its audience through a limited number of exhibit spaces.

-## How can I sponsor AppSec EU 2017?
+<q>How can I sponsor the AppSec EU 2017?</q>

-OWASP offers a variety of opportunities for advertising and logo placement at their AppSec conferences:
+## OWASP offers a variety of opportunities for advertising and logo placement at their AppSec conferences:

 * The conference hosts a sponsor hall where vendors can place stalls and engage with delegates and business.
 The sponsor hall opens on the Wednesday night for the pre-conference drinks reception, continuing through the main conference on Thursday and Friday.
 * Advertising banners, both internal and external to the venue, are available to display your brand and support of OWASP.
 External advertisements are erected throughout the entire week of the conference.